Onboarding Remote Workers: Key Aspects to Consider

 - Provide all the necessary login details so they can get working as quickly as possible.

-- Schedule meetings to allow for induction process to be completed as effortlessly as possible.
+- Schedule meetings to allow for the induction process to be completed as effortlessly as possible.

 - Welcome team meetings done remotely.